Xeronaus/Cedaruke/README.md

 # Cetadustry
-Welcome to Cetadustry, a Mindustry Java mod about conquering the 33 planets of Cetadustry.
+Welcome to Cetadustry, a Mindustry Java mod about conquering the planets of Cetadustry.
+There is only 1 planet added currently.

 # Explanation